 The Spotify widget allows you to listen to Rivers:

 King Calaway – Rivers – My View

 On the one hand, the album is fascinating: it really feels like a touch of boy band sound – though it is definitely quite nicely produced modern country music.
 I cannot identify any track which is really bad.
 I don’t get a grip on Picture Of The Way You Are and I feel that cover of Love The One You’re With is not really a song I was waiting for, but overall the production of the album is good.
 I still don’t like it too much.
 It is lacking character, songs you know you will think of tomorrow when you listen to the album today.
 I am sure Rivers will be successful, but I might not be in the Driver’s Seat for that.

 Here are more CD, book and movie reviews:

 Postings about Nashville

-Here are reviews and more about the Music City:
+Here are all reviews and more about and around Music City: